Gemorroj/EbookReader/README.md

 ### In progress...
-- Use `https://www.php.net/manual/ru/ziparchive.getfromname.php` and `https://www.php.net/fread` with configurable buffer to avoid reading all file to memory.
+- Use https://www.php.net/xmlreader to save memory

 ### Formats: